Some content may contain affiliate links to products which means we could earn a fee on your purchase. Thank you for visiting

 Why is CBD is So Popular Now?

-Whether it’s oil, tinctures, treats or creams, the reason CBD for dogs (and humans) is such a hot topic right now in 2019 is because just recently, in December 2018, The Hemp Farming Act of 2018 was approved at the federal level.
+Whether it’s oil, tinctures, treats or creams, the reason CBD for dogs (and humans) is such a hot topic right now is because just recently, in December 2018, The Hemp Farming Act of 2018 was approved at the federal level.

 How the Hemp Farming Act Changed Laws